openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

       PARALLEL_MAKE = ""

-   For information on parallel Makefile issues, see the "`Debugging Parallel Make Races <#debugging-parallel-make-races>`__" section.
+   For information on parallel Makefile issues, see the ":ref:`dev-manual/common-tasks:debugging parallel make races`" section.

 -  *Improper host path usage:* This failure applies to recipes building for the target or ``nativesdk`` only.
 The failure occurs when the